 Since 2000, it has been a force for good in the world, encouraging thousands of companies globally to commit to ten principles for sustainable business in the areas of human rights, labor, environment and anti-corruption.
 The power of the UNGC lies in its simplicity and universality.

 The principles can be applied by any company, no matter the industry, size or geography.

 The United Nations Global Compact is the world’s largest corporate sustainability initiative.
 Made up of more than 12.000 companies from 160 countries.
 For 21 years, the UN Global Compact has guided companies to embed sustainable practices into their strategies and operations.
-For more information in the United Nations Global Impact and the Ten Principle, visit the website at unglobalcompact.org.
+For more information on the United Nations Global Impact and the Ten Principles, visit the website at unglobalcompact.org.